-BankservAfrica is owned by ABSA Bank Limited, Nedbank Limited, The Standard Bank Limited and First National Bank Limited, who collectively hold an equal share of 92.5% of the shareholding, with the remaining 7.5% being held by Dandyshelf 3 (Pty) Ltd, a consortium comprising of the following banks - Capitec, Access Bank, u-Bank, Citigroup, Investec, Bidvest Bank, Mercantile Bank and Sasfin Bank (It should be noted that although Capitec has acquired Mercantile Bank, the acquisition will not affect the overall Dandyshelf shareholding of BankservAfrica).
+BankservAfrica is owned by ABSA Bank Limited, Nedbank Limited, The Standard Bank Limited and First National Bank Limited, who collectively hold an equal share of 92.5% of the shareholding, with the remaining 7.5% being held by Dandyshelf 3 (Pty) Ltd, a consortium comprising of the following banks - Access Bank (South Africa) Ltd, Bidvest Ltd, Capitec Bank Ltd, Citibank NA South Africa, Investec Bank Ltd, Sasfin Ltd and

-Each Shareholder that holds 5% or more of the shares in BankservAfrica is entitled to nominate one director on BankservAfrica's Board of Directors.
+Ubank Ltd. Shareholders who hold 5% or more of BankservAfrica's shares are eligible to nominate one director to the Board of Directors.
 In addition to shareholder appointed Non-Executive Directors, BankservAfrica's Memorandum of Incorporation permits the Board to appoint a further five Independent Non-Executive Directors and up to four Executive Directors.